setr/LiveStream/README.md

 * ffmpeg will be converting and streaming the video at the same time, in real time.
 If your computer converts slower than the bitrate of the video, you'll end up with a choppy stream.
 Consider converting the video beforehand in this case.
 * This uses the RTMP protocol, which communicates with Adobe Flash.
 Thus, you'll need flash installed to view the stream.
 * The server is not secure in any fashion and makes no check as to **who** is streaming the video to the server.
 It also doesn't stop other people from streaming videos through your server.
 Such malicious users won't really cost you anything, except eating up some of your bandwidth cap.
-* The subtitles flag will only pick the first subtitle embedded in the movie.
-    * To play a different subtitle embedded in the movie, run the ffmpeg command but change the flag `-filter:v subtitles=video.mkv` to  `subtitles=video.mkv:si=1`. `si=1` will run the second subtitle stream, `si=2` runs the third, etc.
-    * To use a subtitle file instead, first convert the subtitle to ASS if it isn't already `ffmpeg -i subtitle.srt subtitle.ass`.
-The run the ffmpeg command but change the flag `-filter:v subtitles=[FILENAME]` to `-filter:v subtitles=subtitle.ass`
+* The subtitles flag only picks from a subtitle embedded in the video.
+To use an external subtitle file instead, first convert the subtitle to ASS if it isn't already `ffmpeg -i subtitle.srt subtitle.ass`.
+Then copy an run the ffmpeg command but change the flag `-filter:v subtitles=[FILENAME]` to `-filter:v subtitles=subtitle.ass`

 ## What it does